 Having a plan or a formula to fall back on when quick decisions are required is an important tool for the day trader to have at their disposal.
 While it may seem like you are moving according to gut and instinct, the fact is that you are just sticking to the plan.

 Not everyone is cut out to be a day trader, but many have discovered that it is a great way to make money.
-People like Chase Rubin and others have come to the conclusion that day trading is a profitable venture, and you can as well.

 The important thing to remember is to develop a logical plan and stick to it.
 Otherwise, you could be only one bad trade away from problems.